fragaria/karmen/README.md

 ## Development

-While it is possible to run both the Python backend and Javascript frontend as standalone projects, the most comfortable way is again with docker compose.
+While it is possible to run all of the components as standalone projects, the most comfortable way is with docker compose.

 ```sh
 $ git clone git@github.com:fragaria/karmen.git && cd karmen/ # get the repo